 Northern Arizona Restorative Justice works primarily with first-time juvenile offenders.
 The process brings together all parties involved, including the offender, their family, members of the community, and sometimes victims of the offense, into a safe circle for deep listening, empathy and truth-telling.

-The offenders tell their story, as do other members of the circle, so that all can hear how the offense occurred, how it has harmed each party (including the offender), and what is needed from the offender to repair the harm.
+The youth share their story, as do other members of the circle, so that all can hear how the conflict occurred, how it has harmed each party (including the offender), and what is needed from the offender to repair the harm.

 An agreement is then reached by which the youth is held accountable to make the necessary repairs.
 If successful, the case is dismissed and he or she will not have to face any further legal action.